Centimetre–gram–second system of units: History

 The CGS system goes back to a proposal in 1832 by the German mathematician Carl Friedrich Gauss to base a system of absolute units on the three fundamental units of length, mass and time.
 Gauss chose the units of millimetre, milligram and second.
-In 1873, a committee of the British Association for the Advancement of Science, including physicists James Clerk Maxwell and William Thomson recommended the general adoption of centimetre, gram and second as fundamental units, and to express all derived electromagnetic units in these fundamental units, using the prefix "C.G.S. unit of ...".
+In 1873, a committee of the British Association for the Advancement of Science, including physicists James Clerk Maxwell and William Thomson, 1st Baron Kelvin recommended the general adoption of centimetre, gram and second as fundamental units, and to express all derived electromagnetic units in these fundamental units, using the prefix "C.G.S. unit of ...".

 The sizes of many CGS units turned out to be inconvenient for practical purposes.
 For example, many everyday objects are hundreds or thousands of centimetres long, such as humans, rooms and buildings.
 Thus the CGS system never gained wide use outside the field of science.
 Starting in the 1880s, and more significantly by the mid-20th century, CGS was gradually superseded internationally for scientific purposes by the MKS (metre–kilogram–second) system, which in turn developed into the modern SI standard.

 Since the international adoption of the MKS standard in the 1940s and the SI standard in the 1960s, the technical use of CGS units has gradually declined worldwide.
-SI units are predominantly used in engineering applications and physics education, while Gaussian CGS units are commonly used in theoretical physics, describing microscopic systems, relativistic electrodynamics, and astrophysics.
-CGS units are today no longer accepted by the house styles of most scientific journals, textbook publishers, or standards bodies, although they are commonly used in astronomical journals such as The Astrophysical Journal.
-The continued usage of CGS units is prevalent in magnetism and related fields because the B and H fields have the same units in free space and there is potential for confusion when converting published measurements from CGS to MKS.
+CGS units have been deprecated in favour of SI units by NIST, as well as organisations such as the American Physical Society and the International Astronomical Union.
+SI units are predominantly used in engineering applications and physics education, while Gaussian CGS units are still commonly used in theoretical physics, describing microscopic systems, relativistic electrodynamics, and astrophysics.

 The units gram and centimetre remain useful as noncoherent units within the SI system, as with any other prefixed SI units.

 Definition of CGS units in mechanics

 In mechanics, the quantities in the CGS and SI systems are defined identically.
 The two systems differ only in the scale of the three base units (centimetre versus metre and gram versus kilogram, respectively), with the third unit (second) being the same in both systems.

 There is a direct correspondence between the base units of mechanics in CGS and SI.
-Since the formulae expressing the laws of mechanics are the same in both systems and since both systems are coherent, the definitions of all coherent derived units in terms of the base units are the same in both systems, and there is an unambiguous correspondence of derived units:
+Since the formulae expressing the laws of mechanics are the same in both systems and since both systems are coherent, the definitions of all coherent derived units in terms of the base units are the same in both systems, and there is an unambiguous relationship between derived units: